 - They have all been diagnosed as HIV-Positive at some point in our lives they have all stopped, or never started taking the HIV medications normally prescribed by our doctors and clinics and hospitals, and are living healthy, happy lives.

 They want to share our stories with you, in hopes that they can be an inspiration and provide you with the hope that you, too, can live without HIV drugs and their very serious and damaging side effects.

-Farms that I have found on the net that we can learn from.
+Farms and related useful links that I have found on the net that we can learn from.